Embed this resource in your web site

-A model predicting loan delinquency at for loans given by LendingClub.com based on about 50000 loans.
-Data is available at http://lendingclub.com/info
+Data on loan delinquency for loans given by LendingClub.com based on about 50000 loans.
+Data is available at [http://lendingclub.com/info]

 Dataset aimed to improve in credit scoring, by predicting the probability that somebody will experience financial distress in the next two years.
 The goal is to build model that borrowers can use to help make the best financial decisions.

 • 150,000 borrowers

 ID: ID of borrower Default: Person experienced 90 days past due delinquency or worse (Type: Y/N).